J-man-2408/ipriot-car-park-project/carpark-guide.md

 2. Append the `plate` to the `plates` list (`self.plates.append(plate)`).
 3. Call the `update_displays` method.
    Hang on, we haven't implemented the `update_displays` method yet.
 We'll do that next.
       Here is a sample implementation of the `add_car` method:

             ```python
                   # ... inside the CarPark class
                         def add_car(self, plate):
                                  self.plates.append(plate)
                                           self.update_displays()
                                                 ```

                                                 4. Repeat the previous steps to implement the `remove_car` method.
 This method also accepts a single parameter, `plate` and also calls `update_displays`.
 However, this method should remove the plate from `self.plates`.

                                                 #### 2.7.3.
 Update displays method

                                                 Finally, we are going to create the `update_displays` method.
 This method will iterate through the `displays` list and call the `update` method on each display.
 Before we proceed, consider, as a driver, what information you would like to see when you enter a car park.

                                                 For example, you may want to see the number of available bays, the current temperature, and the time.

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 >Q. Which class is responsible for the number of available bays (and why)?
->
+   > The CarPark class because it owns the list of parked cars (`self._plate`) and nows the capacity (`self.capacity`)

 >Q. Which class is responsible for the current temperature (and why)?
->
+   > The Sensor class is responsible because temperature is measured by the sensor hardware.
+CarPark and Display show it but don't collect it.

 >Q. Which class is responsible for the time (and why)?
->
+   > The CarPark is responsible for it as it will request the current time to show on the displays.
 --------

 ##### 2.7.3.1.
 Detour: implement available bays